Texas Ranches

 A Conversation with James Clement on Ranching, Stewardship, and the Future of Land

-James Clement is a rancher, Marine Corps reservist, and senior leader at Earth Optics.
+James Clement is a rancher, Marine Corps infantry officer, and senior leader at Earth Optics.
 His work sits at the intersection of multigenerational ranching, soil science, emerging technology, and land stewardship.

 TXR: Can you start by sharing your background and how you came to ranching?